 In mid-November now this year David treated all 11 colonies with fumed oxalic acid.
 The downfall of mites after treatment varied between 2 and 150.
 Concerning the colonies from which bee shaker samples were taken, those dropped between 7 and 92 mites.

-(Click on the chart to get it bigger. then click on the back arrow in the browser to get back to the article.)
 One can see a connection between the monitored varroa level and dead mites dropped after the treatment.
 However, there is no linear relationship, which may have more than one explanation.
 But, the figures of varroa level from the measurements are enough good to provide a sufficiently reliable basis for making a decision if a treatment is desirable as soon as possible or if the hives can wait for a new decision after another monitoring with the bee shaker in spring.
 Concerning David’s bees, if it had been up to me to make a decision, I would have waited until spring, first making another varroa monitoring bee shaker test before once again deciding if to treat or not.
 If the varroa level then would be higher than 3 % or not (more than or fewer than 9 mites on 1 dl of bees (300 bees).
 But then we would not have obtained these comparative figures, which have given us more knowledge.

 Number of mites going into winter